sirriah/FM-creative-single-page-site/README.md

 ### Useful resources

-- [Tutorial from Weibenfalk on YouTube](https://www.youtube.com/watch?v=6AuH3xSo6f8) - This helped me for with my slider.
-First I started build the code alone, but I could not figure out, how the "transitionend" works
+- [Tutorial from Weibenfalk on YouTube](https://www.youtube.com/watch?v=6AuH3xSo6f8) - This helped me with my slider.
+First I started to build the code alone, but I could not figure out, how the "transitionend" works
 - [Caniuse.org](https://caniuse.org) - If I used this earlier, it wouldn't spend so much time on this challenge.